Details on how to set up a comparative test in Google Ad Manager to measure the success of your Permutive first-party audiences.

 - Run of site (ROS): Nothing needs to be set up here.
 The run of site criteria should be defined when setting up the line item in Google Ad Manager.

-- Third-party segment: Please follow this documentation on how to set up a segment using third-party data.
-Ensure the segment is activated in Google Ad Manager.
+- Third-party cohort: Please follow this documentation on how to set up a cohort using third-party data.
+Ensure the cohort is activated in Google Ad Manager.

 Setting-up the Test

 Once your testing criteria is defined and has been activated in Google Ad Manager, you can begin setting up the campaign.